 Prefer to rehydrate with rosé?
 Enjoy finishing a trek with Tempranillo?
 Or conclude a tough ride with Riesling?

-If you answered yes to any of the above, our Chile: Hiking, Biking, Wining and Dining tour may just be your cup of petit chablis.
+If you answered yes to any of the above, our Chile: Active Santiago, Atacama, and Patagonia tour may be your cup of petit chablis.
 The hybrid active-culture adventure features tenacious treks and rigorous rides but rewards your efforts with tours of lush vineyards and meals at the country’s finest restaurants.

 Below we uncork the active portion of the tour, detailing each bike and hike to help you determine if this is the right trip for you.